 Alongside region-wide work, our team has also carried out work which, while being strategically important for the whole region, has a more defined geographic focus.
-This map showcases some of the work done in 2022/23 and what's planned in 2023/24.
+The following pages showcase some of the work done in 2022/23 and what's planned in 2023/24.